ORCID/niso-workshop-2017/docs/index.md

+##About ORCID

+**Who we are:**

+- Non-profit
+- Open source project
+- Committed international community

+**Our goal:**

+All who participate in research, scholarship, and innovation are **uniquely identified** and **connected to their contributions** across disciplines, borders, and time.

+**Why?**

+- Help people find information (like all of a researcher's publications)
+- Simplify reporting and analysis (by providing a central source for info about researcher's affilations and activites)
+- Reduce time spent filling out forms (by providing a source for autopopulating form fields)

+**What we provide:**

+- **Persistent digital identifier** for researchers (ORCID iD)
+- **Registry** of those identifiers + their connections to affiliations and research activities
+- **APIs** for creating/retrieving metadata about connections between people, affiliations and research activities

+ORCID doesn't do this on its own - integrations with other systems (like manuscript submission/production, funding application, repository, research information, and directory systems) are essential.

 ##About the ORCID APIs
 ORCID's web interface gives researchers a way to interact with their record, but the real power of ORCID lies in the underlying data, which can be accessed by people and systems via Application Programming Interfaces (APIs).